abourget/blog/content/post/its-a-polyglot-world-out-there.md

-This function will spin 4 goroutines, in parallel of the Python process, doing incredible calculations, and allows the caller to shut down the operations, tapping into the sweet Go concurrency system.
+This function will spin 4 goroutines, in parallel of the Python process, doing incredible calculations, and allows the caller to shut down the operations, tapping into Go's concurrency system.

 Now rebuilding and running through python would look like: